Mallow United F.C.: Founding of the club

-First Recorded Fixtures
+First recorded fixtures

 The second meeting was held on 24 November 1926 at 119 Main St. At this meeting arrangements were made for the first match for a Mallow United team who were to play Sunnyside Rovers.
 The team selected for this historic fixture were: G. Robinson, J. Hartnett, W. Robinson, F. Mahony, C. Davis, D. Burns.
 G. Kennedy, P. McDermott, Wm Conway, F.G Ward, T. Crowley.
 Team captain would be F.G.
 Ward.

 Mallow United played Glenview in the FAI Junior Cup on 20 January 1927.
 The Mallow team was: G.A.
 Robinson, F. Mahony, W.J.
 Robinson.
 W. Conway, F.G.
 Ward (Captain) C. Davis (Vice-captain), D. Burns, G.Kennedy, J.C.
 Kelly, P. McDermott and J. Hartnett.

 Mallow's 1st round Munster Junior Cup match on 20 February 1927 was against Sunnyside Rovers with Mallow losing the game with a score of 5 goals to 2.
 The team line up for the game was G.A.
 Robinson.
 G. Kennedy, W.J.
 Robinson.
 F.O'Mahony, C. Davis, J. Matthews, F.G.Ward (Captain) D. Burns, J.J.
 McDermott, W. Conway and R. Lenihan.
 The three substitutes listed for the match were J.J.
 Hartnett, E. Hanley and A. Callaghan.

 By this time, the committee had appointed Major Godfrey, Dr. E. F. O' Connor and Mr. G. Kennedy as team coaches.
 The committee was also active in trying to secure the Fair Field as a playing pitch from Mr. W. Priestley.

-Earliest League Campaigns
+Earliest league campaigns

 The earliest recorded team to take part in the Munster Junior League was the team that played Central United on Sunday 30 September 1928.
 The Munster Junior League was made up of the following teams: Cork Bohemians, Fordsons, Bridewell, Barracton, Cork City, Cork Celtic, G.S.R.
 Fermoy, Cobh Ramblers, Southern Rovers, Gratton Rangers, Springfield, Burtonville, Tramways, Dwyers, Bellville, Ardfallen, Central United, Glenview, Rockmount, and Victoria Celtic.

 After only one year in football the Mallow United decided to step up from Junior football and enter the Munster Senior League.
 This indeed was a major step for a club that was founded only the year before, but reflected the ambition of the club.
 The League had the following members: Barrackton United, Bohemians, Cahir Park, Cobh Ramblers, Cork Celtic, Cork City, Fermoy, Waterford Celtic, and Mallow.

 Mallow found the going tough from the start of the season and failed to make an impression and after one season dropped back down to Junior football where they were later to join the North Munster League.
 Surprisingly it would be another sixty years before the North Cork town would play senior football again when Mallow United would once again join the Munster Senior League.
 The league was won by Waterford Celtic with Cork Celtic as runners-up.